synacktiv/bip/README.rst

     >>> isinstance(GetElt(0x1800D2FF0), BipData) # or data ?
     False

-Some static function are provided for searching element in the database:
+Some static functions are provided for searching elements in the database:

 .. code-block:: pycon